List of Crewe Alexandra F.C. records and statistics

 This article details Crewe Alexandra F.C. records since the club's establishment in 1877.

 Honours and achievements

-In 100 seasons, Crewe Alexandra have never won a division title, and have only been division runners-up twice.
+In 102 completed seasons, Crewe Alexandra have never won a division title, and have only been division runners-up twice.

 Football League Second Division (3rd tier) (Note: Upon its formation in 1992, the Premier League became the top tier of English football; the Football League First, Second and Third Divisions then became the second, third and fourth tiers, respectively.
 From 2004, the First Division became the Championship, the Second Division became League One and the Third Division became League Two.)